-In addition to filling the data and information gaps identified above, describe research, inventory, or monitoring designs that will provide reasonable power to detect important changes in population response to management activities.
+In addition to filling the data and information gaps identified above, describe research, inventory, or monitoring objectives and designs that will provide reasonable power to detect important changes in population response to management activities.
 In particular examine the constraints that species biology, life history, distribution, and behavior place on monitoring.
 The following are items to consider including in this section:

-1) Species inventory - Critically examine existing methods of distribution surveys.
-Identify strengths and weaknesses, and suggest important elements to include in an inventory.

-2) Habitat inventory - Critically examine existing methods of habitat surveys.
-Identify strengths and weaknesses, and suggest important elements to include in an inventory.

-3) Population monitoring - To the extent possible identify: the appropriate geographic and temporal scales, the best indicators of population change (e.g., breeding population vs. adult survival), timing in relation to courtship and breeding, and the 'detection' or survey system that would be used in monitoring.

-(a) Establish objectives.

-(b) Critically examine monitoring methods.
+- 1) Species inventory Critically examine existing methods of distribution surveys.
+Identify strengths and weaknesses, and suggest important elements to include in an inventory. - 2) Habitat inventory Critically examine existing methods of habitat surveys.
+Identify strengths and weaknesses, and suggest important elements to include in an inventory. - 3) Population monitoring To the extent possible identify: the appropriate geographic and temporal scales, the best indicators of population change (e.g., breeding population vs. adult survival), timing in relation to courtship and breeding, and the 'detection' or survey system that would be used in monitoring. - (a) Establish objectives. - (b) Critically examine monitoring methods.
 Identify strengths and weaknesses, and suggest important elements to include.

-(c) Consider presence/absence monitoring of local population persistence, local population trend, and regional trend.

-4) Habitat monitoring - Review approaches to habitat monitoring.
-Identify the geographic and temporal scales appropriate to monitor habitat.

-5) Seed banking - Are seed or other germ plasm storage programs in place for this species (e.g., involvement of the Center for Plant Conservation)?

-6) Effectiveness monitoring - Critically examine methods of assessing the effectiveness of various approaches to species site management.
-Identify strengths and weaknesses and suggest important elements to include.

-7) Research- As necessary, document additional information needs on habitat associations, or validation of habitat models.
+- (c) Consider presence/absence monitoring of local population persistence, local population trend, and regional trend. - 4) Habitat monitoring Review approaches to habitat monitoring.
+Identify the geographic and temporal scales appropriate to monitor habitat. - 5) Seed banking Are seed or other germ plasm storage programs in place for this species (e.g. involvement of the Center for Plant Conservation)? - 6) Effectiveness monitoring Critically examine methods of assessing the effectiveness of various approaches to species site management.
+Identify strengths and weaknesses and suggest important elements to include. - 7) Research- As necessary, document additional information needs on habitat associations, or validation of habitat models.

+VI.
+Adaptive Management

+Describe the expected lifespan of the conservation strategy - when it should be revised to reflect new information, and what types of new information, including research, would act as triggers for revision.
+Conduct a periodic literature review to determine if new information on the species is available, and determine need for Strategy revision.

-Definitions of Terms Used
+Definitions of Terms Used (Glossary)

-In this section, list and define the terms used in the Conservation Assessment.

-(See Appendix A to this format, which lists some more common terms, and the standardized definition to be included/used in the Conservation Assessment.
-Appendix A also lists terms that the Conservation Assessment authors will need to create their own definition of, if they use that term).
+In this section, list and define the terms used in the Conservation Strategy.
+(See Appendix A to this format, which lists some more common terms, and the standardized definitions to be included/used in the Conservation Strategy.
+Appendix A also lists terms that the Conservation Strategy authors will need to create their own definition of, if they use that term).